bitcoinops/bitcoinops.github.io/_posts/en/2024-10-10-wallet-integration-guide.md

 In short, a TRUC transaction is a transaction with an nVersion of 3, which restricts the transaction to either a singleton of up to 10kvB, or the child of exactly one TRUC transaction capped at 1kvB.
-A TRUC transaction cannot spend a non-TRUC transaction, and vice versa.
+A TRUC transaction cannot spend an unconfirmed non-TRUC transaction, and vice versa.
 All TRUC transactions are considered opt-in RBF regardless of [BIP125][] signaling.
 If another non-conflicting TRUC child is added to the parent TRUC transaction, it will be treated as a [conflict][topic kindred rbf] with the original child, and normal RBF resolution